Latvian PM quits over supermarket disaster

 The cause of the collapse of the Maxima supermarket remains unknown, though police have opened a criminal investigation focusing on the construction of the building.

-Local media said workers had been building a roof garden on the supermarket, a single-storey building about a 30-minute drive from the centre of the capital.
+Local media said workers had been building a roof garden on the supermarket, a single-storey building about a 30-minute drive from the center of the capital.

 The prime minister had said the disaster shattered Latvia, a former Soviet republic which joined the European Union nearly a decade ago.
 President Berzins called the disaster "murder".